$E$-theory is compactly assembled: Introduction

-We now describe the contents of the paper in greater detail.
 The first section provides a reference for the basic definitions and results from the theory of {compactly assembled} $\infty$-categories with countable filtered colimits.
-In \cref{werogjwpegorefkmlerwgwergwerg} we introduce the notions of weak-, slp- and strongly compact morphisms.
+In \cref{werogjwpegorefkmlerwgwergwerg} we introduce the notions of {weakly compact, slp compact} and strongly compact morphisms.
 In \cref{ergkoperwgwerfwefref} we introduce the notion of a shape of an object.
 If every object of the category admits a shape, then the category turns out to be \pcas.
 We then analyse the interaction of compactness and shapes with functors.
 In particular for any $\infty$-category with countable filtered colimits $\bD$ we find a maximal full subcategory which is \pcas, see \cref{wregiojwoeprgerwfrewfwref} for a precise formulation.
 In \cref{erwgjoiwpergwerfrefrewfw} we give a sufficient criterion {for} the existence of shapes of an object in terms of the existence {of} slp-compact exhaustions (see \cref{wkotpgsfvsfgfdgg}).
 Note that some of the statements shown in these sections would simplify if one assumed that the $\infty$-category were \pcas.
-But we descided to develop this theory in the general case in order to make it applicable also to the stable $\infty$-category $\KK^{G}_{\sepa}$ from \cite{KKG} which is not known to be \pcas.
+But we decided to develop this theory in the general case in order to make it applicable also to the stable $\infty$-category $\KK^{G}_{\sepa}$ from \cite{KKG} which is not known to be \pcas.
 So we can now form and study (in future) the largest \pcas{} subcategory $(\KK^{G}_{\sepa})^{\casmbl}$ of $\KKG_{\sepa}$ or consider those objects in $\KKG_{\sepa}$ which are known to admit shapes.
-In \cref{qifjgioerfwefdqwefqwef} we show a technical result (crucially used in \cref{erwgjoiwpergwerfrefrewfw}) ensuring that an slp-map of {towers} $(A_{n})_{n\in \nat^{\op}}\to (B_{n})_{n\in \nat^{\op}}$ of anima induces an equivalence on the level of limits.
+In \cref{qifjgioerfwefdqwefqwef} we show a technical result (crucially used in \cref{erwgjoiwpergwerfrefrewfw}) ensuring that a slp-map of {towers} $(A_{n})_{n\in \nat^{\op}}\to (B_{n})_{n\in \nat^{\op}}$ of anima induces an equivalence on the level of limits.
 Finally, in \cref{weokgpwegwerfwfrfrefwerf} we introduce the notion of strong phantom maps in a pointed $\infty$-category $\bD$ admitting countable filtered colimits (see \cref{ijwqfofjewfqedfq9}).
 If $\bD$ is stable, then we show in \cref{iujgofffsdafdfaf} that the existence of shapes of objects (or even the weaker condition of weakly compact approximations) allows to form countable infinite sums of strong {phantoms.
 If} $\bD$ is \pcas, then as a consequence of \cref{weokrgpwregrefrfw9} the composition of any two phantom morphisms in $\bD$ is trivial.
 We furthermore show in \cref{wiotgjwogirwefwefw} that a filtered colimit preserving exact functor between compactly assembled stable $\infty$-categories preserves strong phantom maps.

 The \cref{wrejgiowergerfwfwef} is devoted to the construction of the functors $\asGc$ and $\esG$ in \eqref{fqwefewdqwedwefqf} and the verification of our main result \cref{jifofqweewf9}.
 As a start, in \cref{erijgioepgwegerfwef} we extend the theory of \cite{zbMATH03996430} to the equivariant case.
 The main new insight is that the homotopy lifting results for explicit semi-projective maps shown in \cite{zbMATH03996430} can be interpreted as the slp lifting property for squares (see \cref{kotgpergoeprtkhgerth}) of mapping spaces in the homotopy localization $G\nCalg_{\sepa,h}$, see \cref{xjnbcuiohwedfiohgeriosdfylk}.
 This is the basis for translating semi-projectivity of $f$ in $G\nCalg_{\sepa}$ to versions of compactness of the maps $\asGc(f)$ or $\esG(f)$ in $\AsGc$ or $\EsG$.